williamdlees/dn_annotate/readme.md

 .nf file can be used standalone with [Nextflow](https://nextflow.io).
 Using DolphinNext will provide a user interface for defining the pipeline parameters, will manage the pipeline execution, and present output files in a convenient form.

-The pipeline is executed in the [immcantation-suite container](https://immcantation.readthedocs.io/en/stable/docker/intro.html) under Docker or Singularity.
+Processes are executed in the [immcantation-suite container](https://immcantation.readthedocs.io/en/stable/docker/intro.html) under Docker or Singularity.
 The pipeline requires version 4.4.0 or above.

 ## Workflow Setup